 About me

-Welcome to my research website!
+Welcome to my website!

-My research primarily focuses on school finance and resource allocation.
-One of my research aims is to characterize the contexts in which money matters for student outcomes by examining changes in federal, state, and local school funding systems.
-A second aim is to better understand the resources that school systems employ to improve student outcomes.
-For example, I examine teacher labor markets and teacher effectiveness, given that teachers are one of the most important human resources that affect student outcomes.
+My current research agenda consists of two aims.
+My first aim is to characterize the contexts in which money matters for student outcomes by examining changes in school funding systems at the three levels of government.
+My second aim is to better understand the resources that school systems employ to improve student outcomes.
+For example, I study teacher labor markets and teacher effectiveness, given that teachers are one of the most important resources for improving student outcomes.

 To address my research questions, I use economic theory and principles to develop my understanding of the constrained resource decisions that school leaders make to improve student outcomes.
-I also use econometric and statistical methods, applied to large-scale longitudinal databases and administrative data records, to produce research that will inform policy discussions regarding resource allocation in public schools and the implications that these decisions have for equity.
+I also use econometric and statistical methods—applied to large-scale longitudinal databases and administrative data records—to produce research that will inform policy discussions regarding resource allocation in public schools and the implications that these decisions have for equity.